1056058740/xiaoxiaohuo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Xiaoxiao Huo is currently working toward the M.S. degree in School of Aerospace Engineering, Xiamen University, Xiamen, China.
-Her research interests include power electronics, control engineering, predictive control, model predictive control, model-free control, ultralocal model, intelligent algorithms, machine learning and hardware-in-the-loop simulation.
-{style="text-align: justify;"}
+Her research interests including multi-energy system operation and planning, electric power conversion in microgrids.
+Till Now, she has published 5 journal papers, 2 conference papers, and 2 patents.
+She served as a reviewer of Journal of energy storage , Energy Conversion and Economics, IEEE Access, and IEEE IAS Publications. {style="text-align: justify;"}